The IDS (Indian Day Schools) Claims Assistance Program:

 - Creating a culturally-safe and trauma informed environment and process, based on the needs of communities, that best enables Claimants to receive support;

 - Enabling Claimants to initiate, make progress on, and/or complete their forms and leave sessions with all the information they need to move their claims forward.

-ABOUT THE ROLE: Reporting to the National Director, the Regional Community Relations and Facilitator of the IDS Claims Assistance Program will work collaboratively with the central regional team to execute the regional program* to deliver claims assistance services to Indian Day School claimants – within the timeframe and budget of the national program plan.
-In delivering the regional program, the Regional Community Relations and Session Facilitator will work closely and collaboratively with the National Community Relations and Urban Strategy Lead, Regional Lead and Regional team to ensure claim support session promotion and delivery meet the needs of local communities.
+ABOUT THE ROLE: Reporting to the National Director, the Regional Community Relations Lead of the IDS Community Support Program will work collaboratively with the eastern/northern regional team to execute the regional program to deliver claims assistance services to Indian Day School Claimants – within the timeframe and budget of the national program plan.
+In delivering the regional program, the Regional Community Relations Lead will work closely and collaboratively with the National Community Relations and Urban Strategy Lead, Regional Lead and regional team to ensure claim support session promotion and delivery meet the needs of local communities.

 REQUIRED KNOWLEDGE AND EXPERIENCE